hmc-cs111-fall2016/project-pitch/pitch.md

 experience like now?
 How would their experience be better if you could help them?_

 The target audience is musicians of all levels.
-Currently, it is fairly difficult asdf asdf asdf asdf assdf asdf asdf asdf asdf sadf asdf asdf asdf assdf asdf asdf asdf asdf sadf asdf asdf asdf assdf asdf asdf asdf asdf sadf asdf asdf asdf assdf asdf asdf asdf asdf sadf
+Currently, it is fairly difficult to improve one's sight reading bec

 ## Why a language?
 _Why is a **DSL** appropriate for your user(s)?
 How does it address the need?_